gtyrovolas/personal-webpage/_pages/about.md

 Hi, I'm Giannis and welcome to my personal website.
 I'm a fourth year Mathematics and Computer Science Undergraduate at the University of Oxford.
 My favourite courses until now have been Functional Programming, Topology and Machine Learning.

-I'm involved with student government and I am the current student co-chair in the Computer Science [JCCU](https://www.cs.ox.ac.uk/currentstudents/JCCU/).
+I'm involved with student government and I am now a member of the Computer Science [JCCU](https://www.cs.ox.ac.uk/currentstudents/JCCU/).

 Here you can find information on projects I've doing and notes from the courses I took.